MineBartekSA/Sonos/src/JNI/README.md

 The important file will be named like this `lib<Your cpp file name>.so`.

-Go to the `build` folder and run this command `cmake ..` it will generate what you will need to build it now and in the feature (as long you don't edit the `CMakeLists.txt` file).
+Go to or create `build` folder and run this command `cmake ..` it will generate what you will need to build it now and in the feature (as long you don't edit the `CMakeLists.txt` file).
 To build you just run this command `make`, and your done!

 After you've go the port in nice lib you have to make one more change in the Sonos code in order to make it work.